-The school has created a recovery curriculum inline with the Government’s expectations to ensure missed learning from the Summer term 2020 is recovered.
-The action plan states how, as a school, we will address the needs of the pupils.
-To support in this, the Government has allocated funding to school and the plan outlines how this funding will be used.
-The effect of this spending will be assessed throughout the year, at end of Key Stage statutory tests and other formative and summative assessments.
+Following the lockdown in 2019-2020 Orchard planned how the missed learning was recovered.
+The school created a recovery curriculum inline with the Government’s expectations to ensure missed learning from the Summer term 2020 was recovered.
+The action plan states how, as a school, we addressed the needs of the pupils.
+To support in this, the Government allocated funding to school and the plan outlines how this funding was used.

 - Art and design

 - RSE (Relationships and Sex Education) Statutory September 2020

 Raising and maintaining standards at Orchard requires focus on what we do in the classroom.
 Continued and sustained improvement is dependent upon improving the quality of learning and teaching that is taking place on a daily basis.
 At Orchard the expectation is that all pupils are provided with high quality learning experiences that lead to consistently high levels of pupil achievement.
 The curriculum is adapted, where necessary, to meet the needs of SEND pupils and to ensure equality of opportunity for all our pupils.
 See our equality page and SEND page for more information about these areas.

 We expect every teacher to be a good teacher – no child deserves less.